NGenetzky/project_notebook/README.md

 ## Internet of Things with Particle Devices

 Particle is a type of a microcontroller that has wifi capabilities.
-An introduction is given in [Using Particle Cloud][3].
+An introduction to the capability provided by the particle deivces is given in [Intro to Particle][9], and an example of its usage in [Using Particle Cloud][3].
 Most of the code for projects involving particle devices is on a github repository, [Particle Projects][4].

 There are various communication protocols supported by the Particle devices.
 The I2C projects were described and compared in [I2C on Particle][6].
 CAN